phil294/tkbash/README.md

 		Set the window's resizable behaviour.
 Activate with 0, deactivate with 1.
 	--close, --exit
 		Destroy, close, exit, die, kill, waste the window.
+	--hotkey, --bind, --shortcut
+		Add an action to be executed when a key ("sequence") is pressed.
+Possible sequences: See https://www.tcl.tk/man/tcl8.4/TkCmd/bind.htm#M5.
+Specify the commands to be executed use the --command option.
+Example: "tkbash mygui window --hotkey Escape --command 'echo You pressed Escape.'"

 ELEMENTS
 	button / submit